metaphotonicbear23/metaphotonicbear23/README.md

-## - thinking about Non-Hermitian physics and topology as applied to nanophotonics and optoelectronics
+- thinking about Non-Hermitian physics and topology as applied to nanophotonics and optoelectronics
-## - currently PhDing in Aaswath Raman's group at UCLA
+- currently pursuing PhD in Aaswath Raman's group at UCLA

 <!--